 Millennium Park, Llanelli, West Wales

 The last car you’ll see is the one you leave at the Discovery Centre in Llanelli.
-This superb route from Llanelli to Pembrey hugs the coast, providing views of sea and hills.
+The superb Millennium Coastal Path from Llanelli to Pembrey hugs the coast, providing views of sea and hills.
 There’s wildlife too: nature in reserves and flamingos in the Llanelli Wetland Centre.

 14 miles return